-Proposal (topic idea(s) with supporting evidence) - 25 points Fieldnotes - 50 points Basic outline - 25 points Detailed outline - 50 points Final Paper - 100 points
+Proposal (topic idea(s) with supporting evidence) - 25 points

+Fieldnotes - 50 points

+Fieldwork questions (if required)

+Basic outline - 50 points

+Detailed outline - 75 points

+Final Paper - 100 points

 Exams

 (200 points, 100 points each)

 You will have two exams for this class, each potentially consisting of multiple choice and essay questions.
 The exams will be available for a specific duration and will close by 11:59pm on the due date listed in the schedule.